angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

-the first place: with the initial Doomsday already there, if you can limit your discarding to just 1 extra card, that means their first Endurance will put back at most 2 cards making a perfect pile simply become an imperfect pile with the 2 devotion count from the Oracle.
+the first place: with the initial Doomsday already there, if you can limit your discarding to just 1 extra card, that means their first Endurance will put back at most 2 cards making a perfect pile simply become an imperfect pile with the 2 devotion count from the oracle.
 That means you should prefer things that draw more with little waste like :card[IU] and avoid cards that put themselves in the graveyard like :card[LP] and cyclers.
 Beating 2 copies of Endurance in the same turn requires more initial {U} mana but is definitely possible: